svp, Global Partner Resources Starbucks Coffee Company

-Jing Liao was appointed vice president of worldwide human resources at Atmel in 2009.
-Prior to this position, she led the global total rewards function, and prior to joining Atmel, Liao served as vice president of global human resources for Avanex Corporation.
-There she was responsible for architecting and establishing an HR department tasked to support the restructuring and growth plan of the company.
+Jing Liao was appointed VP of worldwide human resources at Atmel in 2009.
+Prior to this position, she led the global total rewards function, and prior to joining Atmel, Liao served as VP of global human resources for Avanex Corporation.
+There she was responsible for building and establishing an HR department tasked to support the restructuring and growth plan of the company.
 She has also held HR leadership positions at Hyperion, JDS Uniphase and Adaptec.

 Liao received a bachelor of arts degree in human resources and industrial relations from the University of Minnesota, Carlson School of Business and a bachelor of science degree in chemistry from Peking University in China.

 Kevin Lyman is SVP of human resources for Altera Corporation, responsible for the company’s global talent management strategy and programs.
 Prior to joining Altera in 2008, he was employed at Advanced Micro Devices where he served as SVP of corporate HR.
 Lyman has more than 25 years of experience linking strategy, people and business results, and has also held HR management roles at Lockheed, GenRad and General DataComm Industries.

 Lyman holds master’s in business administration and a bachelor’s in education and psychology.
 He has served as chair of the Central Texas Technology Executive and Education Council, on the business advisory council of St. Edwards University, the board of directors for Junior Achievement of Central Texas, and as a featured industry executive for Invest in Germany, a German government-sponsored agency.